OleynikAleksandr/multicli-subagents/README.md

 - **Visual Editor** — Create and edit SubAgents with a rich UI
 - **Library** — Personal collection of reusable SubAgents
 - **Deploy** — One-click deploy to Project or Global scope
 - **Multi-CLI** — Works with Codex CLI and Claude Code CLI as Main Orchestrator Agents.
 Creates SubAgents for either Codex CLI or Claude Code CLI.
-Requires user authorization in Codex CLI and Claude Code CLI.
 - **Interactive Conversation** — SubAgents support full interactive dialogue, not just one-shot responses
+- **Real-time Logging (Codex)** — When a Codex SubAgent runs, a Terminal window automatically opens showing full verbose output (thinking, tool calls, exec logs).
+The Orchestrator receives **only the final answer** to save tokens, while you can observe the full work in real-time.
 - **Slash Commands** — Auto-generated slash commands for manual SubAgent invocation:
   - Codex CLI: `/prompts:subagent-{name}` (e.g., `/prompts:subagent-translator`)
   - Claude Code: `/subagent-{name}` (e.g., `/subagent-translator`)
-- **Auto-Select Command** — Automatically creates `/subagent-auto` command that reminds the Orchestrator Agent to read the manifest and select the appropriate SubAgent (if not done automatically)
+- **Auto-Select Command** — Automatically creates `/subagent-auto` command that reminds the Orchestrator Agent to read the manifest and select the appropriate SubAgent
 - **Auto-Routing** — The Main Orchestrator Agent receives a global instruction to review the SubAgents Manifest and automatically delegate tasks to the most suitable SubAgent based on its specialization
 - **Import/Export** — Share SubAgents between users via `.subagent` files
-- **Clean Orchestrator Output** — When the Main Agent calls a SubAgent, it receives **only the final answer**, not the entire stream of internal processing.
-Without this, the orchestrator would see:
-  - `thinking` blocks with the SubAgent's internal reasoning
-  - `exec` logs showing every shell command and its output
-  - Intermediate messages and token counts

-  This noise pollutes the orchestrator's context and makes responses unparseable.
-With Clean Output enabled, stderr is redirected to `/dev/null`, ensuring reliable agent-to-agent communication

 ![Create SubAgent UI](docs/images/create-subagent-ui.png)